dc-mst/portfolio2/content/post/flask-backend-flutter-app/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Flask backend for a Flutter app"
+title: "Flask backend for a Flutter app in 3 steps"
 url: "/flask-backend-flutter-app"
 subtitle: "How to use a Flask backend in a Flutter app"
 summary: "How to use a Flask backend in a Flutter app"